 Users of this appliance are hereby warned that the burning of gas can result in low-level exposure to some of the listed substances, including benzene, formaldehyde and soot, due primarily to the incomplete combustion of natural gas or liquid petroleum (LP) fuels.
 Properly adjusted burners will minimize incomplete combustion.
-Exposure to these substances can also be minimized by properly venting the burners to the outdoors by opening the windows and/or door in the room where the appliance is located.
+Exposure to these substances can also be minimized by properly venting the burners to the outdoors.